PublicDesignWorkshop/CommunistHaikusBot/README.md

 # CommunistHaikusBot
-Communist Manifesto Haikus Twitter Bot
+A Twitter Bot that finds haikus in the Communist Manifesto